-Recommended Beginners WordPress Plugins for people new to WordPress.
+Recommended Beginners WordPress Plugins in 2020 for people new to WordPress.
 I am more or less still a WordPress beginner when I wrote this article, I learn new things every day, and I’m glad it’s my turn to teach someone else for a change – Recommended WordPress Plugins For Beginners.

 Impacting knowledge has a good feeling; I am just starting to see what drives our teachers, lecturers to keep on teaching.
 They say our rewards are in heaven, but we mainly teach for the joy of impacting the knowledge we gained in someone’s life to make that person better.